 All US trade agreements, including the WTO Agreements, contain provisions on termination of or withdrawal from the agreement.
-These provisions uniformly state that a Party may terminate or withdraw from the agreement six months after providing written notification to the other Parties.29
+These provisions uniformly state that a Party may terminate or withdraw from the agreement six months after providing written notification to the other Parties.
+36

 - Withdrawal.
-The President's constitutional authority over foreign affairs, as well as the "termination or withdrawal" authority granted to the President under Section 125 the Trade Act of 1974, would very likely permit the President to withdraw from a US trade agreement without formal congressional approval.
-30 As such, President Trump could cite this authority, as well as the authority set forth in the legislation authorizing the negotiation (i.e., the TPA), to withdraw the United States unilaterally and notify this action to the depository specified in the relevant trade agreement. - Termination.
+No US law expressly grants the President the power to withdraw or terminate a trade agreement without congressional consent.
+Some believe that this lack of express authority coupled with Congress' sole authority under the Constitution to regulate foreign commerce means that the President cannot withdraw or terminate a US trade agreement without formal Congressional approval.
+Others believe that the President's constitutional authority over foreign affairs may permit him to withdraw unilaterally.
+As such, some believe that President Trump could theoretically cite this authority to withdraw the United States from a trade agreement and notify this action to the depository specified in that agreement. - Termination.
 Whether an FTA terminates upon the United States' withdrawal therefrom is unclear in some cases.
-Although the Trade Act of 1974 grants the President the authority to "terminate" a trade agreement, US trading partners would not be bound by these provisions and instead would be subject to the agreement itself and their own domestic laws.
+US trading partners would not be bound by US law and instead would be subject to the agreement itself and their own domestic laws.
 Thus, a US trade agreement would, unless otherwise specified therein, likely "terminate" upon US withdrawal only where there is only one other party to the agreement.
 Should the agreement remain in force (i.e., not be "terminated"), the United States' withdrawal from an agreement would permit any remaining party to withdraw immediately any and all trade concessions (e.g., preferential tariff treatment) set forth therein with respect to the United States.